colak/txp-media-shortcode/README.md

 1. Copy the latest txp snippet from the [GitHub project page](https://github.com/colak/txp-media-shortcode/blob/master/media.tpl),
 2. Create a new miscellanious form in your Textpattern administration interface and name it `media`,
 3. Paste the code into the form administration and save.
+4. Copy and paste the provided css in your style sheet.

 ## Usage